fatima-rizvi/micro-fund-fe-b/README.md

 ## GET /users/all
 For admin use.
 Fetches all user profiles and returns a list of objects shown above.

+## GET /user/current
+Fetches the user profile corresponding to the currently authenticated user.

 ## GET /org/{id}/users
 Fetches all user profiles associated with the organization `id` and returns a list of objects as above.